Skip to main content

 Recommendation: Focus on 3-5 major goals at a time.
 That's enough to create meaningful progress across life areas without fragmenting your attention.

-Mistake 4: Setting and Forgetting
+What about Mistake 4: setting and forgetting?

 A SMART goal written on January 1st and reviewed on December 31st isn't a goal—it's a time capsule.
 Goals require regular review and adjustment.